-As noted in the previous paragraph, the Constitution of the Kyrgyz Republic does not require that the President be a skillful orator and author, much less a skillful orator and author "in the state language".
+The Constitution of the Kyrgyz Republic does not require that the President be a skillful orator and author, much less a skillful orator and author "in the state language".
 In fact, Article 5(3) of the Constitution expressly states that "rights and freedoms of citizens shall not be abridged on account of ignorance of the state or official languages."
-Further, this constitutional article provides that "the Russian language shall be used in the Kyrgyz Republic as an Thus, the requirement in Article 61 presents constitutional official language." concerns as well.
+Further, this constitutional article provides that "the Russian language shall be used in the Kyrgyz Republic as an official language."
+Thus, the requirement in Article 61 presents constitutional concerns.